 When you're managing the symptoms of multiple sclerosis (MS), it's natural that you might find there are times you feel down.
 If you notice you're getting depressed, let your doctor know.
 He'll help you get the support and treatment you need to get back on track.

 Anyone dealing with too much stress or a tough situation might have depression.
-It’s easy to understand how MS, which takes a toll on physical health and may cause lasting problems, can bring on the mood disorder.
+So it's easy to understand how the long-term physical symptoms of multiple sclerosis can bring on changes in your mood.

 What Are the Symptoms of Depression?

 When you have depression, you may get sad or irritable, lose energy, and stop enjoying things that you used to love.
 You might also feel hopeless or worthless.

 - Trouble concentrating

 - Uncontrollable crying

 - Urge to sleep a lot

 - Trouble falling or staying asleep at night